Continue reading on DataGuidance with:

 Pursuant to the provisions of Article 11 of the Law, the data controller may transfer personal data to a foreign country:

-- when the recipient state ensures a sufficient level of protection for individuals; and
+- when, as established by the APDP, the recipient state ensures a sufficient level of protection for individuals; and

-- when the transfer and processing by the recipient of personal data guarantees a sufficient level of protection of privacy and the fundamental rights of individuals.
+- when, based on a decision by the APDP, the transfer and processing by the recipient of personal data guarantees a sufficient level of protection of privacy and the fundamental rights of individuals.

 7.3.
 Data processing records